 Let's breakdown the definition,

 Note: A blockchain can be used for the secure transfer of money, property, contracts, etc. without requiring a third-party intermediary like bank or government.
-The blockchain is a software protocol, but it could not be run without the Internet (like SMTP is for email).
+Blockchain is a software protocol, but it could not be run without the Internet (like SMTP used in email).

 Who uses the blockchain?

 Blockchain technology can be integrated into multiple areas.
-Today, the primary use of blockchains is as a distributed ledger for cryptocurrencies.
+The primary use of blockchains is as a distributed ledger for cryptocurrencies.
 It shows great promise across a wide range of business applications like Banking, Finance, Government, Healthcare, Insurance, Media and Entertainment, Retail, etc.